-SCHOOL CALENDAR: In compliance with Minnesota Code §120A.41, the school calendar will include no fewer than 165 instructional days and will meet the following hours of instruction requirements: 425 hours for Kindergarten; 935 hours for grades 1-6; and 1020 hours for grades 7-12.
-The draft calendar presented here includes 171 instructional days.
-This leaves sufficient room in the calendar for unexpected events such as snow days.
+SCHOOL CALENDAR: In compliance with Minnesota Code §120A.41, the school calendar will include no fewer than 165 instructional days for grades 1-8 and will meet the following hours of instruction requirements: 425 hours for Kindergarten; 935 hours for grades 1-6; and 1020 hours for grades 7-12.
+The draft calendar presented here includes 165 instructional days for grades 1-8, and 164 full days of Kindergarten..
+Days will be added to the end of the year for unexpected closures such as snow days.